bkesterbyld/maroon-potato/src/pages/index.md

       - title: ERP Mirroring
         title_align: left
         content: >-
-          Aggregating disparate corporate data to power new revenue and engagement features is time consuming and costly.
+          Aggregating disparate corporate data to power new eCommerce revenue and engagement features is time consuming and costly.
 Above provides an easy ingestion and transformation layer that can serve new apps and components quickly.
         content_align: left
         actions: []